heir03Z/Final-Project/Python Project/README.md

 # User Instruction

-First thing first, please check to make sure that you have the following libraries installed: flask， falsk_sqlalchemy, wtforms, flask_login, datetime, os, pylint_flask_sqlalchemy, pylint_flask
+First thing first, please check to make sure that you have the following libraries installed in your computer: flask, falsk_sqlalchemy, wtforms, flask_login, datetime, os, pylint_flask_sqlalchemy, pylint_flask

 ---